 - sister in law can all be non-occupant co-borrowers

-Can I Get Conventional Loan With Non-Occupant Co-Borrower?
+Can I Get a Conventional Loan With Non-Occupant Co-Borrower?

-- The answer to the question of whether or not you can get a conventional loan with non-occupant co-borrower, the answer is yes with a Freddie Mac and Freddie Mac
+Freddie Mac does allow zero income by the main borrower, and the non-occupant co-borrowers income can be used.
+The answer to whether or not you can get a conventional loan with non-occupant co-borrower is yes with a Freddie Mac and Freddie Mac.